 Our fuel cell R&D activities target improved cost, performance, and durability of fuel cell systems, with a focus on fuel cells for light-duty transportation and vehicles.
 Our current core and enabling competencies include alkaline membranes, extended surface electrocatalysts, and electrode integration.
 NREL serves as the electrode layer lead of the Fuel Cell Consortium for Performance and Durability.

 Testing and Fabrication

 Our fuel cell and electrolysis testing capability is extensive and takes place within the Energy Systems Integration Facility NREL hosts advanced diagnostic test capabilities and the ability to test from small scale (single cm2 cells) to large scale (from 6-kilowatt stacks to 250-kilowatt systems).
 Additionally, we boast an advanced electrode fabrication capability, which includes multiple automated ultrasonic and electro-spray systems and in-line, roll-to-roll coating capabilities.

-NREL has led a 14-member, cross-National Lab effort to highlight the broad value of renewable hydrogen within the energy system, and to prioritize the R&D required to effectively achieve a sustainable energy system.
+For H2@Scale, NREL has led a 14-member, cross-national lab effort to highlight the broad value of renewable hydrogen within the energy system and to prioritize the R&D required to effectively achieve a sustainable energy system.

-NREL participates as one of four laboratories in the ElectroCat EMN.
+NREL participates as one of four laboratories in the ElectroCat Electrocatalysis Consortium.

-NREL serves as the lead laboratory for the HydroGEN EMN.
+NREL serves as the lead laboratory for HydroGEN.